bengler/checkpoint/README.md

 ## Concepts

-* *Realm* - the security context for your application.
+* *Realm* - The security context for your application.
 A given session is valid for a specific realm.
 Realms may span any number of services, but they should ideally be construed as a single coherent 'brand' in the mind of your users.
 An example realm could be "google" where all the services provided within the 'google' realm shared identities across services.
 * *Domain* - A realm is connected to a number of domains (e.g. 'google' realm could be attached to the domains 'maps.google.com' and 'reader.google.com' and even 'youtube.com').
 Checkpoint looks at the current host domain to determine the current realm when e.g. logging a user in.
-* *Identity* - represents one specific person.
+* *Identity* - Represents one specific person.
 An identity may have a number of accounts.
-* *Account* - a verified account with a specific provider that can be used to log in to a specific identity.
+* *Account* - A verified account with a specific provider that can be used to log in to a specific identity.
-* *Provider* - refers to an authentication mechanism, e.g. Twitter or Facebook.
+* *Provider* - An actual authenication service, e.g. Twitter or Facebook.
+A provider may offer several authentication strategies.
+* *Strategy* - An authentication mechanism, e.g. omniauth.
+Different providers can offer authentication by the same strategy.
+See below for implementing custom strategies.

 ## Basic config